duerrp/pyexperiment/README.rst

 short experiment.
 Importing pyexperiment will give you:

--  A basic *command line interface* that allows calling arbitrary functions (and passing arguments) from the command prompt, providing help text derived from the functions' docstrings (based on the standard library's argparse).
+-  A basic *command line interface* that allows calling arbitrary functions (and passing arguments) from the command prompt, providing help text derived from the functions' docstrings and zsh/bash autocompletion (based on the standard library's argparse and argcomplete).
 -  A simple *configuration management* with an easy way to provide default values (based on the excellent configobj library).
 -  A thread-safe *logger* with configurable logging levels, *timing